 The screening is a play based assessment completed by the special services team which may include Special Education Teacher, General Education Teacher, School Social Worker, School Psychologist, Occupational Therapist, Speech/Language Pathologist, and other team members as relevant.
 The team will look at academic skills, motor skills, speech or language skills. and social interactions.

-If you have any questions about the process or have concerns about your child, please contact Heather Trom, Director of Special Education at 847-462-2415 or email firstname.lastname@example.org.
+If you have any questions about the process or have concerns about your child, please contact Heather Trom, Director of Student Services at 847-462-2415 or email firstname.lastname@example.org.